analogdevicesinc/VSCode-Maxim/readme.md

 ## Introduction

-This repository is dedicated to maintaining [Visual Studio Code](https://code.visualstudio.com/) project files that integrate with [Maxim Integrated's](https://www.maximintegrated.com/en/products/microcontrollers.html) Microcontroller SDK.
+VSCode-Maxim is a set of [Visual Studio Code](https://code.visualstudio.com/) project configurations and utilities for enabling embedded development for [Analog Device's MSDK](https://github.com/Analog-Devices-MSDK/msdk) and the [MAX-series](https://www.maximintegrated.com/en/products/microcontrollers.html) microcontrollers.
 The following features are enabled by the project files:

 * Code editing with intellisense and definition look-ups down to the register level
 * Code compilation with the ability to easily re-target a project for different microcontrollers and boards